sebastien-prudhomme/cowboysysop-website/content/post/minikluster-un-cluster-kubernetes-d-experimentation-partie-1/index.en.md

 [+] Add addon manifest URLs or YAML files [no]:
 ```

-The result of this command is in the form of a new file named `cluster.yml` in the current directory, file which contains in particular the information which we have just informed:
+The result of this command is in the form of a new file named `cluster.yml` in the current directory, file which contains in particular the information which we have just entered:

 ```yaml
 nodes: